petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 ## Context-Sensitive Information

 Client extensions are portable: you should never hard-code environment-specific details like domain name, network address, or Liferay's domains.
-Client extensions can find context-sensitive information about its context at runtime.
+Client extensions can find context-sensitive information about their context at runtime.

 Every client extension workload is provided with a set of *routes* containing important context-sensitive metadata automatically.
 With this routes-based approach, application logic can retrieve context sensitive information uniformly, regardless of where it is invoked.
 You only need to point your client extension projects to it.